HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 - See the [Screening and Assessments] guidance page for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
 - The `ServiceRequest.category` binding Must Support, at a minimum, the [US Core ServiceRequest Category Codes].
 However, this valueset can be treated as [extensible], and other category codes can be used instead.
-- The `ServiceRequest.code` valueset is broad to accommodate a wide variety of use cases and**SHOULD**be constrained to a subset for a particular use case or domain. (for example, LOINC for laboratory orders.)
+- The `ServiceRequest.code` valueset is broad to accommodate a wide variety of use cases and **SHOULD** be constrained to a subset for a particular use case or domain. (for example, LOINC for laboratory orders.)

-{% include reason-for-referral.md %}
+{% include reason-for-referral.md type="ServiceRequest" %}

 {% include link-list.md %}